waydxd/waydxd/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Go and Rust 😛
+- 🌱 I’m currently learning Go and .NET 😛
 - 🤔 I’m looking for help with porting linux to old phones 🤕
 - 💬 Ask me about Linux Distro suggestion! 🤩
 - 📫 How to reach me: waydxd@outlook.com